Don't feel like reading the excerpt below? Well, just listen to it here before you buy!

 I had forgotten to put this upcoming meeting in my phone calendar, so I was doing so now.

 “Fuck is in Cleveland?”
 J asked, with seemingly half that burger in her mouth.

 “Not the city.
 Cleveland Avenue in Arlington,” I explained.
-“I have to meet a guy there about getting Lucas on this club card.”
+“I have to meet a guy there about getting Lucas on this 9:30 card.”

 “Jesus.
 You’re still trying to get Lucas on that stage?”
 Ty asked.

-She had heard my war stories about this.
+She had heard all my war stories about this.
 Three times previously, I had met managers or booking agents whose artists were doing shows there and asked if we could join.
 All three times, the answer was, “NO!”
-Of course, they didn’t know me, so with one in every two people calling themselves a musician, if there were an opening, they’d likely just give that opportunity to someone they knew.
+Of course, they didn’t know me, so with one in every two people calling themselves a musician, if there were any openings, they’d likely just give that opportunity to someone they knew.

-And now, the perfect opportunity–the perfect person for my artist to open for–was coming to town in two and half days.
-I had information that would make my plea a slam dunk to get on the card, but I still had no clue who to even talk to.
+And now, the perfect opportunity—the perfect person for my artist to open for—was coming to town in two and a half days.
+I had information that would make my plea a slam-dunk to get on the card, but I still had no clue who to even talk to.